• Skip to primary navigation

 5. Denim lampshade made from jeans seams

-7. Pillows and cushions for your sofas.
-Sometimes combined with other upcycled fabrics such as vintage sari trim, and wool sweaters.
+7. Pillows and cushions for your sofa.
+They are combined with other upcycled fabrics, such as vintage sari trim and wool sweaters.

 9. Valentine’s decorations, such as hearts and even flowers.